emmericp/MoonGen/README.md

 This means that trying to push packets to a NIC is futile.
 This is especially important at rates above 1 GBit/s where nanosecond-level precision is required (length of a minimal sized packet at 10 GBit/s: 67.2 nanoseconds).
-Sending a single packet requires at least two round trips across the PCIe bus (one to notify the NIC about the updated queue, one for the NIC to fetch the packet), each which latencies and jitter in the nanosecond-range.
+Sending a single packet requires at least two round trips across the PCIe bus: One to notify the NIC about the updated queue, one for the NIC to fetch the packet.
+Each PCIe operation introduces latencies and jitter in the nanosecond-range.

 Another problem with this approach is that the queues, and therefore batch processing, cannot be used.
 However, batch processing is an important technique to achieve line rate at high packet rates [3].